Hengle/Nexus-Security.github.io/content/posts/2016-09-09-clone-armies-623-mod-unlimited-money.md

 \* Duel in 1v1 multiplayer matches and climb the rankings to claim prizes.
 \* Chest pods to unlock rewards, collect new clones and powerful gear, and upgrade existing ones.
 \* Easy and simple controls.
-\* Various units (sniper, tank, jetpack, helicopter,â¦) and military equipment with unique statistics and capabilities.
+\* Various units (sniper, tank, jetpack, helicopter,¦) and military equipment with unique statistics and capabilities.
 \* Scenario with several missions with an increasing difficulty from the most occasional to the most difficult.
 \* Bossfights.
 \* Several game modes + special Sandbox mode to create unlimited clones in an endless map.